This one thing can make or break your relationships43 comments

 Feeling means that something is important to us.

-What if, instead of complaining when you are hurt, you pause.
+What if, instead of complaining when you are hurt, or lonely, you pause.
 And then….

 Ask for what you want.